TN423/Aloe/README.md

 * Styling:
     * Choice between pre-existing libraries vs implementing from scratch in CSS
 * State and prop management
-    * Need to ensure that reviews would update whenever a new product item was clicked
+    * Needed to ensure that reviews would update whenever a new product item was clicked

  <!-- ![](gifs_and_images/ratingsAndReviews.gif) -->
  <!-- ![](gifs_and_images/screenshots/ratingsAndReviews_modal.png) -->